Implementing a feature to select and copy a range with one click using Vanilla JS

 // Create a new Range object var range = document.createRange(); // Get the Range object from the Selection object var selection = window.getSelection(); var range = selection.getRangeAt(0);

-Regardless of which method you use, the contents of the range variable will be the same Range object, so you can prepare the Range object in any way you like.
+Regardless of which method you use to obtain it, the contents of the variable `range` will be the same Range object, so you can prepare the Range object using whichever method you prefer.

-This time, we will try implementing it using a Range object extracted from a Selection object.
+This time, we will try an implementation that uses a Range object extracted from a Selection object.

 Assuming the tag containing the string you want to copy is as follows: